xDarksome/zspotify/README.md

 Extra command line options:
-  -p, --playlist          Downloads a saved playlist from your account -ps, --playlist-sort    Download a saved playlist from your account sorted by name -ls, --liked-songs      Downloads all the liked songs from your account -pid, --playlist-id [id] [folder_name]  Downloads a playlist from their id and saves in folder_name.
+  -p, --playlist          Downloads a saved playlist from your account -ls, --liked-songs      Downloads all the liked songs from your account -pid, --playlist-id [id] [folder_name]  Downloads a playlist from their id and saves in folder_name.
 This playlist can be created by other user, not only your playlists.